Anxiety

 • Bipolar Disorder, Depressive Disorders and Schizophrenia – Anxiety occurring as an associated feature but includes other specific symptoms characteristic of a mood or psychotic disorder.

-• Obsessive-Compulsive Disorder – Repetitive anxiety provoking thoughts that are experienced as intrusive, unwanted, inappropriate along with a compulsion to reduce anxiety.
+• Obsessive-Compulsive Disorder – Repetitive anxiety provoking thoughts that are experienced as intrusive, unwanted, inappropriate along with a need to perform an action to reduce anxiety related to those thoughts.

-• Post-Traumatic Stress Disorder or Acute Stress Disorder – Anxiety occurring to internal or external triggers that resemble an aspect of traumatic event, hyperarousal, reactivity to an event.
+• Post-Traumatic Stress Disorder or Acute Stress Disorder – Anxiety occurring to internal or external triggers that resemble an aspect of traumatic event, and it may manifest with hyperarousal and reactivity to such events.

-• Somatic Symptom Disorder/Illness Anxiety – Focused exclusively on health, becoming ill, or seriousness of symptoms.
+• Somatic Symptom Disorder/Illness Anxiety – Focused exclusively on health, becoming ill, or the perceived seriousness of symptoms.

-• Substance/Medication Induced – Onset during intoxication or withdrawal or occurring as a side effect.
+• Substance/Medication Induced – Arises during intoxication, withdrawal, or as a side effect of substance or medication use.

 Treatment